Kagome edge states under lattice termination, spin-orbit coupling, and magnetic order: Crystalline edge states: termination dependence

 To analyze the edge states, we focus on the slab band structure obtained from exact diagonalization of Eq.~\eqref{eq:ham_kin_real}.
 We are also interested in how the edge states are distributed in the real-space lattice, and for this, we examine the local density of states (LDOS).
 Since the edge state does not always lie inside a fully gapped spectrum, we use the momentum-resolved site LDOS:

-Here, $\psi_{i n}$ is the wavefunction of the $n$-th state with energy $E_n(k_a)$, $a = x, y$ labels the axis, and $i$ denotes the lattice sites.
-We approximate the delta function by a Lorentzian $\delta(x) = (\epsilon/\pi)/(x^2+\epsilon^2)$, with a small broadening $\epsilon = 10^{-3}$.
+Here, $\psi_{i n}$ is the wavefunction of the $n$-th state with energy $E_n(k_a)$, $a = x/y$ labels the periodic direction, and $i=1,2,\cdots,N$ refers to site index with $N$ being number of sites.
+We approximate the Dirac delta function by a Lorentzian $\delta(x) = (\epsilon/\pi)/(x^2+\epsilon^2)$, with a small broadening $\epsilon = 10^{-3}$.
 For illustrative purposes, we usually pick the energy $E$ to correspond to an edge state at momentum $k_a$ that maximizes the number of edge states relative to bulk states.